Large Deviations for Random Spectral Measures and Sum Rules: Introduction

 \section{Introduction}

-Let $U$ be a unitary operator in a Hilbert space $\mathcal H$, and $e$ be a unit cyclic vector (the span generated by the iterates $(U^nx)$ is $\mathcal H$).
+The aim of this paper is to study the asymptotic behavior of spectral measures in some classical self adjoint random matrix models.
+To begin with, let us first clarify what we mean with spectral measure of a pair in the case of unitary operators and recall some asymptotic results in this case. \\ \\ Let $U$ be a unitary operator in a Hilbert space $\mathcal H$, and $e$ be a unit cyclic vector (the span generated by the iterates $(U^nx)$ is $\mathcal H$).
 The spectral measure associated with the pair $(U,e)$ plays an important role and will be one of the object studied here.
 This measure is the unique probability measure (p.m.) $\mu$ on the unit circle $\mathbb T$ such that